TikTok Influencer Marketing: How to Succeed in 2025

 Don’t forget to tell them what’s important to you.
 If it's clicks, conversions, impressions, or anything else, tell them your campaign's goal and what you will measure to determine its success.
 This allows them to tailor their efforts to make sure they are hitting those targets.

-Here’s a dealmaking cheat sheet that will help you sign creators for no money upfront.
+Here’s a dealmaking cheat sheet that will help you sign influencers for no money upfront:

-When you work with creators, it's important to ensure they have everything they need to get started.
-This includes product samples, marketing materials, and other items that will help them create content for your brand.
+When you work with influencers, it's important to ensure they have everything they need to get started.
+This includes seeding free products to get UGC, marketing materials, and other items that will help them create content for your brand.

 In order to make sure that your campaign goes smoothly, these are some of the things you should consider shipping to an influencer: